mykelalvis/FATESRD/Other/fate-core-SRD.md

 If a character has an aspect that connects them to someone or something in the world, make that player your resident “expert” on whatever the aspect refers to.
 So if someone has Scars from the Great War, poll that player for information whenever the Great War comes up in conversation.
 “You notice that this sergeant is wearing a veteran's mark, which is a rare decoration from the War.
 What hardcore crap do you have to do to get one of those?
 Do you have one?”
 Some players will defer back to you, and that's fine, but it's important that you keep making the offer so as to foster a collaborative atmosphere.

-Also, one of the main uses of the [[create advantage]] action is precisely to give players a way to add details to the world through their characters.
+Also, one of the main uses of the [[Create Advantage]] action is precisely to give players a way to add details to the world through their characters.
 Use that to your advantage when you draw a blank or simply want to delegate more control.
 One good way to do this during play is to answer the player's question with a question, if they ask for information.

 {example}